 That’s where this guide comes in.
-Every spot on this list (which we update on the regular) has either opened in recent months, reopened after a lengthy closure or has made a substantial update to its menu.
-Every spot on this list is a place that we’re really excited about — and we think you will be, too.
+Every spot on this list (which we update on the regular) has either opened in recent months, reopened after a lengthy closure or has recently presented a pressing reason to visit when you can.
+Every spot on this list also is a place that we’re really excited about — and we think you will be, too.

 As always, we’re eager to hear your own new dining finds.
 Drop us a line with your picks for fresh spots to check out at firstname.lastname@example.org.

 1160 University Ave. (between San Pablo Avenue and Curtis Street), Berkeley